felix-mueller/camunda-docs-static/optimize/content/technical-guide/configuration/index.md

 # Elasticsearch type names

-Define custom names for the Elasticssearch types used in Optimize.
+Define custom names for the Elasticsearch types used in Optimize.
 Have a look [here](https://www.elastic.co/blog/index-vs-type) if you're not familiar with Elasticsearch concepts of indexes and types.

 * An index name used to create all Camunda Optimize types, shards, etc.
 ```